0.1Abstract

 Q3: Authority Mechanism

 What counts as evidence within the śāstra?
-Scriptural precedent?
-Observed fact?
-Logical inference?
-Expert consensus?
-How are conflicts between these authority sources resolved?
+How are conflicts between authority sources resolved?

 Q4: Living Tradition